zammad/zammad-admin-documentation/channels/email/settings.rst

       are completely independent but talking about existing tickets including such a ticket reference.

-   Please note that it can lead to false detection if you activate additional checks.
-In productive environments, you should change this setting very carefully and monitor the behavior afterwards.
+   Please note that activating additional checks can lead to false detection.
+   In production environments, you should change this setting very carefully and monitor the behavior afterwards.

 Maximum Email Size: Default value ``10 MB``